 Objective Strengths Weaknesses Opportunities Threats Affordable Housing [Link to report] homes, progress on new development schemes and accommodating homeless households to avoid street- homelessness).
 This has taken place at the same time as full-service re-design (Moving on Up) and preparing for and working on Bringing It back Home.'
 HCD Self-Assessment The Council directly provides homes for just under 10% of all households in Powys.
 There are around 4,300 households in Powys registered with Homes in Powys for affordable, secure housing and this represents 6.6% of all households in Powys.
 All social housing in Powys (Council and housing associations - 16% of all homes in the County) is allocated by Housing Services.
 Income recovery from rented Council- owned homes has been maintained at a high level.
 During 2021/22 Finance Received the following awards on behalf of Powys Council: The Innovation Award Constructing Excellence Wales (October 2021) Home Grown Homes Services completed the construction of 39 new social rented homes and enabled housing associations to build a further 91 affordable homes.
 The HCD Service considers 2021/22 performance against this measure to have been 6/10 In 2021/22, PCC delivered 23 additional affordable housing units per 10,000 households (the target for this period was 29).
 The PPPP Service considers 2021/22 performance against their objective of delivering an efficient and effective Development Management function to have been 6/10.
 Kier to PCC July 2022 During the next 5 years, collaborative preparatory work will be carried out on the Replacement Local Development Plan for Powys (excl.
-Brecon Beacons National Park), and the commencement of a first Strategic Development Plan for Mid Wales.
-Powys Local Development Plan (2011-2026) Review Report and the Powys Replacement Local Development Plan 2022-2037 Delivery Agreement Consultation Draft completed public consultation in February 2022. fee income target may not be met, as evidenced by reduction over 2021/22 when compared to previous years.
-A Planning consultation conducted in 2021 highlighted areas for development that included what some planning agents referred to as an 'email culture' that obstructed the formation of closing working relationships with staff.
-They expressed a desire for more business to be conducted via telephone.
-These issues are largely attributable to a recent high turnover of staff experienced by the Planning Service which has resulted in the loss of established relationships between staff and planning agents.
-The turnover of staff has also temporarily resulted in a team that has relatively limited experience within their roles which therefore lower levels of confidence when speaking directly with far more experienced agents.
-It is anticipated that these issues will be resolved as the
+Brecon Beacons National Park), and the commencement of a first Strategic Development Plan (2011-2026) Review Report and the Powys Replacement Local Development Plan 2022-2037 Delivery Agreement Consultation Draft completed public consultation in February 2022. fee income target may not be met, as evidenced by reduction over 2021/22 when compared to previous years.
+A Planning consultation conducted in 2021 highlighted areas for development that